maxnowack/signaldb/docs/data-persistence/opfs/index.md

     content: https://signaldb.js.org/data-persistence/opfs/
 - - meta
   - name: og:title
-    content: OPFS Adapter - SignalDB
+    content: OPFS Adapter | SignalDB
 - - meta
   - name: og:description
     content: Learn about the OPFS Adapter for SignalDB, a simple and straightforward way to store data in a browser's filesystem using the Origin Private File System API.
-Discover how it differs from the Filesystem Adapter and how to use it in your projects.
 - - meta
   - name: description
     content: Learn about the OPFS Adapter for SignalDB, a simple and straightforward way to store data in a browser's filesystem using the Origin Private File System API.
-Discover how it differs from the Filesystem Adapter and how to use it in your projects.
 - - meta
   - name: keywords
     content: OPFS Adapter, SignalDB, Origin Private File System API, data persistence, browser storage, Filesystem Adapter, JavaScript, TypeScript